Grimmscorpp/mka-connect/README.md

 ### 5. Note

-The maximum allowed number characters in a single cell in Google Sheet is 5000.
+The maximum number of characters a single Google Sheet cell can hold is `5000`.
 If the contents of the list exceeds this limit, the contents will overflow to the adjascent rows.